 9. Tipping/rubbish.
 There shall be no dumping or inappropriate disposal of household, trade, human or animal waste on the encampment, or on adjacent land, nor any stockpiling of materials.

 10. Fires.
 No fires shall be lit on any land other than for cooking or washing purposes.

 11. Site Safety.
-Vehicles shall be parked, and any animals kept, in such a manner as to ensure the safety of the site users and cause no inconvenience to or affect the safety of users of the land and adjacent or nearest highway.
+Vehicles shall be parked, and any animals kept, in such a manner as to ensure the safety of the site users and cause no inconvenience to, or affect the safety of users of the land and adjacent properties or nearest highway.
 Appropriate fire distances to be maintained between caravans.

 12. Departure.
 Once the agreed period of occupation has elapsed, the site must be vacated and left clear (bagged rubbish for collection will be acceptable) and the distance moved must be at least 2 miles from the previous site occupied.
 Re-occupation of the same site must not take place within 3 months.